-Universities and other higher education institutions that offer healthcare courses must provide HIPAA training for students if, during the students´ training, they will have access to patients or patients´ Protected Health Information (PHI).
+Universities, teaching hospitals, and other post-secondary institutions that offer healthcare courses must provide HIPAA training for students if, during the students´ training, they will have access to patients or patients´ Protected Health Information (PHI).

 This is because under the HIPAA Privacy Rule (§160.103) a Covered Entity´s workforce is defined as “employees, volunteers, trainees, and other persons whose conduct, in the performance of work for a covered entity or business associate, is under the direct control of such covered entity or business associate, whether or not they are paid by the covered entity or business associate.”